ShinjiFujita/xmascat/README.md

 # xmascat
-Xarray to Mesumentset(v2) conversion module for ASte and other Common Astronomical Telescope
+Xarray to Mesumentset(v2) conversion module for ASte and other Common Astronomical Telescopes